reergymerej/button-life/README.md

 plugins can:

 * make parts of state visible to user (for showing how decisions are made)
-* augment other plugins' state mutators
+* augment other plugins'
+  * state mutators
+  * enabled state

 runtime: